fg-research/website/docs/_sources/blog/product/posts/inception-time-epilepsy-recognition.rst.txt

     in the <a href=http://www.timeseriesclassification.com>UCR Time Series Classification Archive</a>
     <a href="#references">[4]</a>.
-    The data was collected from 6 study participants who conducted 4 different activities while wearing a tri-axial accelerometer sensor on their wrist: walking, running, sewing and simulating epileptic seizures.
+    The data was collected from 6 study participants who conducted 4 different activities while wearing a triaxial accelerometer sensor on their wrist: walking, running, sewing and simulating epileptic seizures.
     The epileptic seizures were simulated following a protocol defined by a medical expert.
     </p>